UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 The second line has opened a preview of our `R` object

-- Unless we change it, the `R` object will be the filename before the `.csv`
+- Unless we change it manually, the `R` object will be the filename before the `.csv`
 - Also look at the `toothData` object in the `Environment` tab (click the arrow)

 ## Data Frame Objects